 - Pet carriers, leashes and special treats.
 Pets are a top industry for Brazil, so there’s no shortage of supplies.
 Special treats help occupy our excited dogs while we unpack.
 Even pets love a present.

-Supply Run list: Future run
+Supply Run list: Other recommendations

 - A food dehydrator